 Core Activities are defined as those that OSIT will use funding from the State Digital Equity Capacity Grant Program to implement.
 Some Core Activities will be carried out by OSIT while others will be carried out by local community partners and funded by OSIT.
 Other strategies will be carried out by OSIT or other partners using non-State Digital Equity Capacity Grant Program dollars.
-Core Activities are broken down into Short-Term and Long-Term activities.
-Short-term activities are meant to meet acute needs in communities whereas long-term activities are those that will be funded during the grant period and will build foundations for community capacity that will continue beyond the term of the grant period.
-Generally, the timeline for short-term targets is defined as from the award of the State Digital Equity Capacity Grant through the end of 2026 and long-term targets is defined as through the end of 2031.
-The timeline in Section 5.2 below more specifically describes anticipated start and end dates for specific activities and strategies.
-OSIT plans to regularly evaluate whether the strategies and core activities outlined below are contributing toward our goals and intends to update the plan as described in Objective 4 below.
+Core Activities are broken down in to Short-Term and Long-Term activities.
+Short-term activities are meant to meet acute needs in communities whereas longterm activities are those that will be funded during the grant period and will build foundations for community capacity that will continue beyond the term of the grant period.